adrelanos/tor-ctrl/README.md

 # tor-ctrl - control the tor process on the cli

-Command line tool for executing tor controller's commands using TCP sockets or Unix Domain sockets.
+Command line tool for setting up stream for communication from the Tor Controller's (client) to a Tor process (server).
+The client send commands using TCP sockets or Unix-domain sockets and receive replies from the server.

 This package is produced independently of, and carries no guarantee from, The Tor Project.